digitalocean/container-blueprints/DOKS-CI-CD/README.md

 starter-kit.online    0
 ```

- `starter-kit.online` is the domain used in the example here.
+ In this example, we use the domain `starter-kit.online`.

 **Note:** Ensure that your domain registrar is configured to point to DigitalOcean name servers.
 For more information, see [here](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).

-Next, you will add a wildcard record (of type `A`) for the Kubernetes namespace `doks-ci-cd`.
+Next, you will add a wildcard record [of type `A`](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/#supported-record-types) for the Kubernetes namespace `doks-ci-cd`.
 First, you need to identify the load balancer external IP created by Knative:

 ```shell
 kubectl get svc -n knative-serving